RedisTimeSeries/tsbs/docs/redistimeseries.md

 ##### q2) single-groupby-1-1-12

-Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 12 hours
+Simple aggregrate (MAX) on one metric for 1 host, every 1 minute for 12 hours

 Query language
 ```